GHeinzelmann/BAT.py/README.md

 Florianópolis - SC  88040-970 Brasil <br/>
 email: germanohei@gmail.com <br/>

 I provide free support (to an extent) for academic institutions, particularly students, or in specific cases in which there might be a bug in the code.
-I dot not provide free support for private companies.
+I do not provide free support for private companies.

 # Acknowledgments